 This software has been supplied to the Finnish Meteorological Institute, Meteo-Swiss, Universities, Museums, and other professional and amateur users throughout Europe.

 You can use a single PC for receiving and processing data if the PC is powerful enough, or a two-PC network is supported, with the lower-spec PC as the Reception PC with the DVB card, and the higher-specification PC as the Processing PC, grabbing files off the Receiver PC over the network.
 You can ask about any particular configuration on the MSG-1 Yahoo Group, where hundreds users with working systems can help, and there is a discussion about PC requirements here.
-Windows XP, Vista or Windows-7 is required - older versions are not supported.
+Windows-7 or 8 is required for support - older versions are not supported.
 I would expect XP/32 and Vista/32 still to work but I cannot support these versions as I no longer have PCs running XP or Vista.

 EUMETSAT state that the expected data volume is around 7000 files per hour (I think that's too high) totalling 540 MBytes.
 If you take EARS data and RSS data that increases by 44 MB.
 Therefore a full day's data would be about 15GB.
 If you keep all 12 MSG channels, but save the images as JPEG not PNG, the saved images amount to 1.1GB per day in 1152 files.
 Of course, if you take all the FSD (Foreign Satellite Data) as well the volumes can increase massively, up to a total of some 500 GB/day.